wehlutyk/thesis/content/4-discussion.md

 #### Stage 2: sense-making

 The second stage builds on sensorimotor principles, and extends them to all of cognition.
-Before we present the stage in itself, however, note that the Enactive approach considers life and cognition to be on a continuum going from one to the other, and thus recognises different degrees of cognitivity.
+Before we present the stage in itself, however, let us make a precision about the explanatory strategy adopted by the theory.
+The Enactive approach considers life and cognition to be on a continuum, thus recognising different degrees of cognitivity.
 On that continuum, it identifies a number of dynamical and organisational principles that repeat themselves at several levels, such as self-constitution, self-organisation and self-coordination.
-Sense-making, the focus of the current stage, is one of these principles.
+Sense-making, which the current stage focuses on, is one of these principles.
 A full explanation of human (or animal) cognition, then, would take the form of a multi-layered combination of such layers, where the principles serve to explain the dynamics of a layer and the way lower and upper layers connect to each other.
 Because of this strategy, the examples we discuss in the next subsections might seem somewhat simple compared to the level of detail that a mechanistic explanation builds up: what such examples do is illustrate the way a fundamental principle functions at one of the possible levels.